 Denial of Service (DOS) and Distributed Denial of Service (DDOS) have been growing rapidly for the last few years.
 These attacks slow down the main server by putting fake traffic on a web server.
 Therefore, you may check Google analytics for unusual site behavior.
 Here you can identify the unknown traffic and where it comes from.
 It will help you out in DDOS prevention.
 Moreover, there are several plugins available online that you may use for DDOS prevention.
 It notifies you whenever such types of behaviors are observed.

 9. Regular Scanning

-Last but not the least, the regular scanning of all cooperative system and software.
+Last but not least, the regular scanning of all cooperative systems and software.
 This will protect your corporation from upcoming cyber threats.
 You may also appoint a professional who can do this job on your behalf.

 Whether your e-commerce intends to sell your catalog straightforwardly to the public, or share informative content with the internet users, you should always be concerned with your web security.
 Besides it, you can follow the above-alluded security guidelines to protect yours as well as your consumers' data from cyber crooks.
 With developing the security features on your website, you can't only save your business from big bucks loss but also maintain your business reliability.